sherl0cks/ansible-openstack-etc/ansible/README.md

 - Non-clustered local install of Business Central and Kie-Server using EAP
 - Configuration of new users with properties files

-These activities are covered by the (Red Hat BPM Suite Getting Started Guide)[https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_BPM_Suite/6.1/html/Getting_Started_Guide/chap-Installation_options.html] - this course will not provide additional material on these subjects.
+These activities are covered by the [Red Hat BPM Suite Getting Started Guide](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_BPM_Suite/6.1/html/Getting_Started_Guide/chap-Installation_options.html).
+This course will not provide additional material on these subjects.
 You're instructor will provide information on how to download the product via email.

 ### Experienced